cfpb/source-code-policy/policy.md

 1. Use Free and Open Source Software (FOSS), which is software that does not charge users a purchase or licensing fee for modifying or redistributing the source code, in our projects and contribute back to the open source community.
 2. Create an environment where any project can be developed in the open.
-3. Publish all source code created or modified by 18F and its contractors publicly.
+3. Publish publicly all source code created or modified by 18F, whether developed in-house by government staff or through contracts negotiated by 18F.

 ## Benefits